Classifications of $\ell$-Zero-Sumfree Sets: Simplicial Complexes

 \begin{conjecture} Let $\Gamma_\lambda$ be a disjoint union of simplices $\Delta_{1}\cup\cdots\cup\Delta_{\a}$ where $\l$ is a partition and each $\Delta_i$ is a $(\l_i-1)$-simplex.
 If the $d_i$ are all distinct, then the unsigned $h$-vector $( |h_1|, |h_2| ,\dots, |h_{\l_1}|)$ is log-concave. \end{conjecture}

-It is worth noting that the analogous conjecture is false for the $f$-vector; for instance, having a single high-dimensional simplex, together with extremely many low-dimensional ones, will cause the $f$-vector to spike in low dimension, which is not permitted in a log-concave sequence.
+It is worth noting that the analogous conjecture is false for the $f$-vector; for instance, having a single high-dimensional simplex, together with an excessive number of low-dimensional ones, will cause the $f$-vector to spike in low dimension, which is not permitted in a log-concave sequence.